Gynecomastia (Male Breast Reduction)

 A specially trained member has developed a unique technique using a smaller puncture mini-incision which removes the glandular tissue and fat without a larger incision that patients’ fear may tether with bigger scars.
 The result is giving the patient more courage when he is at the beach or in a bodybuilding competition.

 Type 1 gynecomastia is referred to as “puffy nipple.”
 It is usually composed of glandular tissue that is firm and dense.
 Many Type 1 gynecomastia patients have lean body mass, have little fat and are of young age.
-Surgically removing the glandular breast tissue is the preferred choice for surgeons and are minimally invasive.
+Surgically removing the glandular breast tissue is the preferred choice for surgeons and is minimally invasive.

 Type 2 Gynecomastia is the most common type.
 Most males have excess breast volume that consumes the lower chest and is often the size of a tennis ball and could even be as large as a softball.
 Liposuction is the preferred and most efficient treatment, however; some patients have a combination of both fatty and glandular tissue.
-For these type of cases, a combination of liposuction and surgical removal is the preferred choice of surgery.
+For these types of cases, a combination of liposuction and surgical removal is the preferred choice of surgery.

 Type 3 gynecomastia has a chest angle of 45-60 degrees and begins to sag when the angle is within this range.
-Treatment for Type 3 gynecomastia depends on age and skin quality of the chest.
+Treatment for Type 3 gynecomastia depends on the age and skin quality of the chest.
 Surgical removal of breast tissue is often the preferred technique to ensure all necessary breast tissue is removed.

 Type 4 gynecomastia has a chest angle of 60-90 degrees, which means there is already a noticeable component of chest sag present and skin removal is necessary to correct the visibility of breast sag.
 Surgical removal of breast tissue is the ideal procedure to ensure all of the breast tissue is removed.
 Liposuction is not an effective treatment for removing Type 4 gynecomastia.

-Type 5 gynecomastia as defined as having sagging breast tissue, which falls below the chest fold and the bottom of the areola located above the chest fold.
+Type 5 gynecomastia is defined as having sagging breast tissue, which falls below the chest fold and the bottom of the areola located above the chest fold.
 Type 5 gynecomastia requires an anchor lift to tighten the chest.
 Males with Type 5 have extra excess skin that needs effective treatment.
 A specially trained member will perform both liposuction and surgical removal of breast tissue at the same time for this type of gynecomastia.

 Type 6 gynecomastia has severe breast tissue sag and falls below the chest fold.
 It can be seen extending under the armpits and towards the back.
 If the patient is bulky and overweight, liposuction may be used to flatten the breast and decrease the fatty deposits.
 Surgical removal of the glandular breast tissue is the preferred choice of a specially trained member to ensure the elimination of unnecessary breast tissue.